top of page

 A Message for This Awareness Day

-APOL1 kidney disease is not a disease of bad choices or poor compliance.
-It is a genetic predisposition carried by millions of Black Americans — disproportionately burdening a community that already faces significant health disparities.
+Awareness is the first step toward equity.
+APOL1 kidney disease is not a result of bad choices or poor compliance.
+It is a genetic predisposition carried by millions of Black Americans, disproportionately burdening a community that already faces significant health disparities.

 — Dr. Ritu R. Vyas, MD | KidneyMD LLC | Catonsville, MD | (443) 380-0120 | kidneymd.net